ud-cis-discord/ud-cis-discord.github.io/about_bot.md

 ---
 <link rel="icon" href="/favicon.ico" type="image/x-icon" />

-Why have a bot you ask.
-It makes my life easier.
-That's why!
+Why have a bot, you ask?
+It makes life easier, That's why!
 ## Our lovely bot
 ***
 Our bot, Sage is  built on top of the Klasa framework and the Discord.js library.
 Sage is custom-coded and is